-4. Poor Communication
+4. Poor communication

 Start by making a change communication plan.
 Before you initiate change, you should have several communication actions planned, such as the announcement of the change, small group discussions, one-on-one meetings, and methods for gathering feedback.

-5. Unrealistic Timelines
+5. Unrealistic timelines

 Find a balance between creating a sense of urgency and allowing time to transition.
-Don’t force change too quickly.
-When you push too hard for a change to happen, it’s easy to get tunnel vision and neglect important elements of your change plan.
+Don’t force change too quickly – when you push too hard for a change to happen, it’s easy to get tunnel vision and neglect important elements of your change plan.

-5 Tips to Overcome Resistance to Change
+7 Tips to Overcome Resistance to Change

 Here are a few of the best strategies to overcome change resistance in your organization.